-The charity and voluntary sector often referred to as the 'third sector', 'not-for-profit sector', 'community sector' or 'civic sector', aims to create social rather than material wealth.
+The charity sector often referred to as the 'third sector', 'voluntary sector', 'not-for-profit sector', 'community sector' or 'civic sector', aims to create social rather than material wealth.

-What areas of the third sector can I work in?
+What areas of the charity sector can I work in?

 - accountancy and finance